Ethorbit/Discord_Sticky-Message-Bot/README.md

 * Unlimited stickies per channel, with commands to easily keep track
 * Fast sticky management (All data is cached from the local database on start)
 * Channel-based timers for sticky cooldowns which reset when users send messages
+* Auto Sticky replacement (Keeps only 1 copy of a sticky in the assigned channels)

 ![Example Image](https://i.imgur.com/2RUZb2q.png)